 To apply for a divorce generally, you will need to obtain the consent of your former spouse, or to serve them with the Application for Divorce.
 Trying to navigate this process many, many years after a separation can be tricky.
 There can be unresolved emotions, resentment, or the risk that consent will be coupled with a request for money.

 Putting it off generally doesn’t make these things any easier.

 I am often given the task of trying to track down a long lost spouse.
 This is not always easy, people move away, loose contact with mutual associates, and in some cases change their name.
 This can make finding people very difficult.

 Clients often incur additional costs in these types of matters, which could have been avoided had the application been brought promptly.

 The filing fees are not decreasing.
 While the $940* filing fee seems expensive, there is a good chance that it will be more expensive from July each year.

 We can prepare your Application for Divorce, come and talk to our Family Law team.

-If you are not inclined to apply for a Divorce, then you should finalise your property matters with an Application for Consent Orders, and get our Estate planning Lawyers to prepare your Will and Estate planning documents.
+If you are not inclined to apply for a divorce, then you should finalise your property matters with an Application for Consent Orders, and get our estate planning Lawyers to prepare your Will and Estate planning documents.
+Contact us today.